thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/websocket-client.md

 ##### Connection details
 * **Name**.
 Name of the WebSocket Client connection, must be unique.
 * **URL**.
-Typically, contains the protocol (like 'mqtt', 'mqtts', 'tcp', 'tls', 'ws', 'wss'), followed by the hostname and port number of your MQTT broker.
+Typically, contains the protocol (e.g., 'ws', 'wss'), followed by the hostname and port number of your MQTT broker.
+/mqtt is standard path that should be used for MQTT over Websockets.
 Example: 'ws://localhost:8084/mqtt'.
-* **Credentials**.
-TBQM allows to create websocket connection with different types of handling credentials details like clinentID (required), username, password:
+* **Authentication**.
+TBMQ allows to create websocket connection with different types of handling credentials details like clientID (required), username, password:
   * **Auto-generated credentials**.
 Credentials with random Client ID, random Username and empty Password.
-Please note that responsive Credentials will be created.
+Please note that corresponding Credentials will be created.
   * **Custom authentication**.
 Credentials with custom Client ID, Username, Password.
   * **Use existing credentials**.
 User selects existing credentials of the [Basic](/docs/mqtt-broker/security/#basic-authentication) type and, if required, input Password.

+Password input field appears when the selected credentials require password to establish the connection.

 {% include images-gallery.html imageCollection="ws-connection-details" %}